Too Much Is Not Enough (Billie Jo Spears song)

-"If You Want Me" is a song written by Kenny O'Dell that was originally recorded by American country artist Billie Jo Spears.
+"Too Much Is Not Enough" is a song written by Kenny O'Dell that was originally recorded by American country artist Billie Jo Spears.
 Released as a single by United Artists Records, the song reached the top 20 of the North American country charts in 1977.
 It was released on Spears's 1977 studio album titled If You Want Me.

 Background and recording

 Billie Jo Spears reached her commercial zenith during the 1970s with songs like "Blanket on the Ground", "What I've Got in Mind" and "Misty Blue".
 A string of top 20 singles followed through the seventies decade, all of which were released on United Artists Records.
 Of these top 20 singles was 1977's "Too Much Is Not Enough", which was written by Kenny O'Dell.
 O'Dell had been a frequent writer of Spears's most successful singles.
 The track was cut in July 1977 at the Jack Clement Recording Studio in Nashville, Tennessee in sessions held by Larry Butler.